-My fine hair gets a boost of volume after using this shampoo (seriously, no product needed — just shampoo and a quick blow dry without any teasing), yet never feels depleted of moisture or shine.
+My fine hair gets a boost of volume after using this natural shampoo (seriously, no product needed — just shampoo and a quick blow dry without any teasing), yet never feels depleted of moisture or shine.
 A+

 It’s well-documented that I love minty-fresh products in my shower (as I’m a morning shower-taker but not exactly a morning person), so Avalon Organics Strengthening Peppermint Shampoo had an easy edge — but scent isn’t the only thing that matters in a natural shampoo, obviously.

 I’ve been impressed with how well this natural shampoo has kept my hair looking sleek and healthy (though I’m in need of a trim!) without coating it in a ton of silcones.

 Gentle enough for everyday use, BeautyCounter’s citrus-scented natural shampoo breaks down buildup gently without leaving my hair feeling dry or static-y.
 There’s just the right amount of moisture, and I like the sleek, minimal packaging.
 This truly is a wonderful everyday shampoo that won’t strip your hair or leave it with a dull buildup.